shorn/fruitfly/readme.md

 Fruitfly is an Intellij IDEA plugin for generating "Builder" pattern code for Java records.

-It is targeted as the most recent version of IDEA `2023.3.3`.
+It is targeted as the most recent version of IDEA `2023.3.3` and assumes you will use a JDK 17 SDK to build it.
+Note that I had problems when I tried to integrate it into a project using JDK 21 - your mileage may vary.

 The plugin takes record code that looks like [SimpleRecordTestInput.java](./src/test/java/fruitfly/psi/SimpleRecordTestInput.java)